-Poverty alleviation is one of the often discussed positive contributions of tourism development.
-What share of the global tourism business happens in developing countries?
-Data presented here show economic indicators for tourism in Least Developed Countries (LDCs) and Small Island Developing States (SIDS).
-Data come from the WTTC, who collect economic data for 78 out of the 99 LDC and SIDS countries listed by the World Bank.
+Does tourism help alleviate poverty?
+Whilst this is difficult to assess, the Dashboard considers a macro-level distribution of tourism economic benefits.
+We rephrase the question to measure what share of the global tourism business happens in developing countries?
+Data presented here show economic indicators for tourism in Least Developed Countries (LDCs) and Small Island Developing States (SIDS) listed by the World Bank.
+Data are provided by the World Travel and Tourism Council.

 The share of international tourist expenditure and employment in LDCs and SIDS is small, but growing.

-- In 2016, LDCs and SIDS earned a combined US$79 billion from international travel and tourism in real prices.
-This export value has increased by 4.6% compared with the previous year, 2015.
+- In 2017, LDCs and SIDS earned a combined US$66.5 billion from international travel and tourism in real prices.
+This export value has increased by 9.3% compared with the previous year, 2016.

-- The lowest proportion of LDCs and SIDS tourism export earnings as a share of global international tourism expenditure was in 2000, when it was as low as 4.7%.
-The highest share was observed in 2012 and 2013, with 5.7% in each year.
-In 2016, the share was 5.6%.
+- The lowest proportion of LDCs and SIDS tourism export earnings as a share of global international tourism expenditure was in 2000, when it was as low as 3.9%.
+In 2017, the global share of tourism employment was 4.5%.

 - Overall, there is a slow increase towards a higher share of expenditure going to less developed countries.

-- It is important to note that Singapore is part of the SIDS list, and it accounts for 22.6% of international tourism expenditure across all LDC/SIDS countries.
+- It is important to note that Singapore is part of the World Bank SIDS list, but has been excluded from this indicator as it accounted for close to a quarter of all international tourism expenditure across all LDC/SIDS countries.